 Introduction about Tibet

-Tibet is indeed a very rich and beautiful land, located on the highest plateau on Earth at an average altitude over 4000 meter.
-It is nowadays the South west frontier of China.
-Within its borders there are more than fifteen peaks above 7000 m. among which eleven are over 8000m.
+Tibet is indeed a very rich and beautiful land, located on the highest plateau on earth at an average altitude over 4000m.
+It is now a days the south west frontier of China.
+Within it’s borders, there are more than fifteen peaks above 7000 m. among which eleven are over 8000m.
 It borders with Sichuan, Yunnan, Qinghai and Xinjiang; in the North, Nepal, India, Sikkim, Bhutan Burma and Kashmir form its Southern borders.
-The Tibet Autonomous Region with a population of over two million covers an area of 1.2 million sq. km.
+The Tibet autonomous region with a population of over two million covers an area of 1.2 million sq. km.

 From Kathmandu, you will be transferred by a van/coach to Kodari (Tibet border 116 km) accompanied by our escort and from Tibet border onwards, Tibetan crews will drive you all the way to Lhasa.
 In the event of landslides or road blockade by any reason and service of porters are required to carry your luggage or hire another means of transport between the two landslides or for onward journey, you will be asked to contribute a nominal sum of money.

 During the change of vehicle in the border, you are requested to help yourself about your luggage.